 Certain denominations have additional sacraments, such as confirmation, penance, marriage, anointing, and holy orders.

 Interested in learning more about different denominations?
-Pick up A Simple Explanation of Christian Denominations for you and your congregation.
+Pick up one of these resources for your congregation.

 One Christ, Many Creeds

 It's easy to think all Christians believe the same doctrine, but the differences are astounding.
 Baptism, Communion, and free will are all examples of some of the major differences among Christian denominations.
 In this study, students develop a deeper understanding of the similarities as well as the differences that exist between Christian denominations.